SpringsteinM/thesis/template_simple.typ

   // The thesis' glossary, can be left empty if not needed glossary:none,

+  // The thesis' notation, can be left empty if not needed notation:none,
   // The thesis' content
   body
 ) = {